Writer Profiles G–I

 John Grey

-John Grey is an Australian poet, US resident, recently published in Stand, Santa Fe Literary Review, and Sheepshead Review.
-Latest books, Between Two Fires, Covert, and Memory Outside The Head are available through Amazon.
-Work upcoming in The McNeese Review, La Presa and California Quarterly.
+John Grey is an Australian poet, US resident, recently published in New World Writing, North Dakota Quarterly and Lost Pilots Latest books, Between Two Fires, Covert, and Memory Outside The Head are available through Amazon.
+Work upcoming in California Quarterly, Seventh Quarry, La Presa and Doubly Mad.

 Picture of Evie Groch